sashetophizika/hyprscratch/README.md

 * `persist`: prevents the scratchpad from getting replaced when a new one is summoned.

-* `cover`: prevents the scratchpad from replacing another one if one is already present.
+* `cover`: prevents the scratchpad from replacing an already active one.

 * `sticky`: prevents the scratchpad from being hidden by `clean`.